 This Homestyle Chicken Handi ( Murgh Handi ) is a must-try dish for Indian curry lovers.
 Aromatic, tender boneless chicken pieces cooked in creamy curry sauce.
 Handi curry can be served with naan, basmati rice or any of your favorite kind of bread!

 Chicken curries are one of the staple dishes that we never get bored of.
 I love to cook both homestyle chicken curries and restaurant-style chicken curries at home.
-If you are a curry fan like me, you don't want to miss our reader's favorite Hyderabadi Chicken, Vegetable Bhuna and Murgh masala recipes which are so easy to prepare and so flavourful.
+If you are a curry fan like me, you don't want to miss our reader's favorite Hyderabadi Chicken, Naga Chicken Curry, Vegetable Bhuna, Monkfish Curry and Murgh masala recipes which are so easy to prepare and so flavourful.

 What is Chicken Handi?

 Handi Chicken dish is a traditional North Indian style curry, slow-cooked in a copper or earthen clay pot (called handi) with aromatic spices, yogurt, cream, and fragrant herbs.

 For a home cook like us, we can use any heavy bottom pot or pan instead of the traditional clay pot.
 Many restaurants and takeaways recreate and modify this dish according to their own liking.
 In the UK, British Indian Restaurant style Chicken Handi is cooked in a pre-cooked curry base with is so smooth, creamy, and flavourful.
 In this recipe, I am sharing our recipe for making Chicken Handi from scratch without using a pre-cooked curry base.

 You can cook it at home easily by following the steps in our easy home-style chicken handi recipe.
 All you have to do is to give some time to gather all the required ingredients and the whole cooking process will only take about 40 minutes.